Mikezhangzh/shoppingcart-demo/README.md

 customer saved (in the "shopping cart").
 It will not consider other types promotion such as "buy $100+ get $15 off" (value based), or "Prime member get free shipping" (membership based).

-The following is the ProductDiscount modol design:
+The following is the ProductDiscount model design:

 | ProductDiscount |                                                                                       |
 |-----------------|---------------------------------------------------------------------------------------|